MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-saving.md

 1. Retrieve a `ConnectedStorageSpace` object for the user by calling `GetForUserAsync`.

-    In the XDK example the returned `ConnectedStorageSpace` object is being added to a map to enable easy management of `ConnectedStorageSpace` objects for multiple users.
+    In the XDK example, the returned `ConnectedStorageSpace` object is added to a map to enable easy management of `ConnectedStorageSpace` objects for multiple users.

 2. Create a `ConnectedStorageContainer` object by calling `CreateContainer` on the `ConnectedStorageSpace` object.
 3. Call `SubmitUpdatesAsync` on the `ConnectedStorageContainer` with you game save data blob as the `blobsToWrite` parameter.